aasatoyin/osticket-prereqs/README.md

 </p>
 <p>
 	Open IIS ->Go to sites -> Default -> osTicket
-      -	On the top right of the page, click “Browse *:80” and this will display the above image Note that some extensions are not enabled as shown in the osticket page.
+      -	On the top right of the page, click “Browse *:80” and this will display the above image.
+	Note that some extensions are not enabled as shown in the osticket page.
 </p>
 <br />